gouniverse/auth/README.md

 // save the auth token to your selected store it (i.e. session store or the cache store)
 // make sure you set an expiration time (i.e. 2 hours)
 //
-func userStoreAuthToken(token string, userID string) error {
+func userStoreAuthToken(token string, userID string, userIP string, userAgent string) error {
     // your code here (store in session or cache store with desired timeout) return nil
 }